whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 #### Attribute variable transformations

 The attribute variable transformations are well documented in the paper.
 The COVID-19 incidence rate is normalized at the county-level per 100,000 people.
 All of the disability and sociodemographic variables are provided in the format that they are used, as a percentage of total people at the county-level.

+Before conducting the GEE, all independent variables are normalized into z-scores.

-For the GEE,
+For the GEE, two different clustering scores are assigned to each county.
+The first clustering score is just a categorical variable determined by the counties state.
+The second clustering score is a relative risk score calculated by identifying spatial clusters from a spatial scan statistic based on the Poisson Model.

 #### Geographic transformations

-adding a probability (derived from the covid observations; variable transformation) +
+Although there are no explicit geographic transformations in this experiment, the variable transformations that occur during the GEE are geographic in nature: they assign values based on spatial clustering or state.

+Having looked at the SATSCAN outputs from the original study, our best guess is that the author might have calculated centroids for each county before running the GEE.

 ## Analyses

 ### Geographical characteristics

+The **coordinate reference system** is not specified in the methodology.
+Without having performed the GEE clustering analysis before, we cannot say for sure whether this.
+It seems, however, because the outputs are in lat/lon format, that the author used a geographic coordinate system to perform a geodesic calculation.

+The **spatial extent** of the study were the contiguous 49 United States (including the District of Columbia).

+The **spatial scale** and **unit of analysis** of the study is are U.S. counties.

+**Edge effects** will not be accounted for in the analysis.

+This analysis does create **spatial subgroups** based on **spatial clustering**.
+There are criteria for two different types of spatial clustering; we address these in the attribute variable transformation section.

+This analysis does not measure or account for any **first order spatial effects**, **second order spatial effects**, or **spatial anisotropies**.

 ### Temporal characteristics

+The **temporal extent** of the study is based on the COVID-19 incidence rate, which covers cases from 1/22/2020-8/1/2020.
+The study also uses 5 year estimates for county disability and sociodemographic characteristics collected from 2014-2018.
+This range is not explicitly stated in the original study.

+The **temporal support** for the COVID-19 incidence rate was case data collected from 1/22/2020-8/1/2020.
+The **temporal support** for the disability sociodemographic data was data collected from 2014-2018.

 ### Data exclusion